blockades/mmt_resources/open_tech_fund/application.md

 ## Why is this project needed?
 *Content limited to 2000 characters - Describe one or more of the following: the specific needs of the group(s) being met, how it uniquely solves a known issue or improve upon existing solutions, and/or what knowledge, research, technology, or community gap the proposed effort is intending to fill.
 If the effort targets a specific group of people, note any research or analysis you have done to ensure the effort serves the target population.*

-The legacy approach to data (passwords and data backups) does not map well to existing human patterns.
-Bill Gates declared the password dead in the 00's.
-We think he was onto something but his conception of the alternatives has been limited and enclosed behind a fortress mindset.
+*   Encryption tools have been around for a long time, but they are still widely misunderstood and only used by a minority.
+Our research has shown that the problem of private key custody is a major barrier to accessibility.

-*   Encryption tools have been around for a long time but are still only used by a minority (research which shows this?).
-We think the problem of private key custody is a **major barrier to accessibility**.
+* Traditional methods of backing up keys or passwords require either hardware devices (which not everybody has access to, and can be easily damaged or lost) or relying on a service provider or trusted third party (who may become unavailable or untrustworthy).

-* Traditional methods of backing up keys or passwords require either hardware devices (which not everybody has, and which can also easily be lost) or relying on a trusted third party (which might become unavailable or untrustworthy).
+* Our experience of running workshops assisting people to set up and use password managers revealed a whole range of issues and barriers.
+These problems are of particular concern to users who have difficulty making regular backups due to limited hardware, a distrust in centralized service providers, a chaotic lifestyle, or vulnerable housing situation.

-* Our experience of running workshops where we helped people set up and use password managers has brought to our attention a whole range of issues and barriers.
-These problems are of particular concern to users who have difficulty making regular backups due to limited hardware, a distrust in centralized service providers, a chaotic lifestyle or vulnerable housing situation.  (go into more detail about this research)
+* The emphasis on each individual taking responsibility completely and exclusively for themselves is a reflection of an individualistic culture.
+This can be alienating and poses a cultural barrier to much needed technologies.
+People already managing a lot of risk and interacting with unforgiving processes in their lives might not want to take on more.

-* The emphasis on each individual taking responsibility completely and exclusively for themselves is a reflection of western individualist culture.
-We believe some people find this alienating and this poses a **cultural barrier** to much needed technologies.
+* Existing tools using Shamir's Secret Sharing are woefully under-developed and hard to use, involving copying and pasting long alphanumeric strings, figuring out how to share them securely, making sure trustees know how to securely store and back them up, and manually recalling them.
+We have not found a user-friendly application.

-* We propose an **offline-first system**.
-While internet connectivity in generally improving worldwide, **net neutrality** is an increasing issue in many countries.
-As well as issues with government censorship and surveillance, in many countries mobile internet providers are increasingly offering connections limited to only a few specific commercial services (such as facebook).
-Mobile internet connections are relied upon more by people who are poorer, have housing issues, or do not have access to banking. (explain with research)
+* Dark Crystal takes an offline-first approach.
+The ability to replicate data across a LAN network or Bluetooth connection ensures secure secret backup beyond the confines of the internet.
+Net neutrality is an increasing issue in many countries, as well as issues with government censorship and surveillance.
+Dark Crystal enables peers to back-up sensitive information without reliance on ISPs, circumventing remote surveillance and censorship.

-* In order to test the usability of existing implementations of Shamir's secret sharing we conducted a role-play experiment where we assumed two members of our group had been incapacitated due to being hit on the head with coconuts.
-The remaining group members had to reconstruct their secrets.
-We found that this is a considerably harder problem to solve than that of an individual wanting to recover a lost secret themselves.
-We identified many issues that made things confusing and impractical and the design of our project is a response to these findings.
+Character count: 1991

 ---